 ; A ForClause is either ; - (bind-clause (listof identifier) syntax) ; - (when-clause syntax) (struct bind-clause (vars seq-expr)) (struct when-clause (guard)) (define-splicing-syntax-class for-clause #:attributes (ast) (pattern [var:id seq:expr] #:attr ast (bind-clause (list #'var) #'seq)) (pattern [(var:id ...) seq:expr] #:attr ast (bind-clause (syntax->list #'(var ...)) #'seq)) (pattern (~seq #:when guard:expr) #:attr ast (when-clause #'guard)))

 Be careful!
-If we had used #:with instead of #:attr, the #f would have been coerced to a syntax object before being matched against the pattern default.
+If we had used #:with instead of #:attr, a value produced by the right-hand side would be coerced to a syntax object before being matched against the pattern ast.

 Attributes with non-syntax values cannot be used in syntax templates.
 Use the attribute form to get the value of an attribute.